istio/istio.io/content/en/docs/ops/deployment/performance-and-scalability/index.md

 Since Istio injects a sidecar proxy on the data path, latency is an important consideration.
-Every additional feature Istio adds also adds to the path length inside the proxy and potentially affects latency.
+Every feature Istio adds also adds to the path length inside the proxy and potentially affects latency.

 The Envoy proxy collects raw telemetry data after a response is sent to the client.
 The time spent collecting raw telemetry for a request does not contribute